Data Management

 All new devices should be added to the database as soon as they arrive at the SWFSC.
 Created devices can then be added to a glider build, to track which devices were part of which deployments.

 Note: Currently there is no way to track software versions of a ‘device’ in the database.
-Some of this info is tracked via the Fleet Status page (NOAA internal only), but it should be formally added to the database as time permits.
+Some of this info is tracked via the Fleet Status page (NOAA internal), but it will be formally added to the database as time permits.

 Gliders